 See the Photo Gallery for some pictures of recent events.

-Writers in Oxford publishes a newsletter, The Oxford Writer, with details of activities, news of members’ publications, and articles on topics of interest.
+Writers in Oxford publishes a newsletter, The Oxford Writer, three times a year with details of activities, news of members’ publications, and articles on topics of interest.

 Members have the option to be listed in our Writers in Oxford Directory which is primarily to help us get in touch with one another.